 DON’T WAIT TO TURN YOUR DOCUMENTS IN

 If it takes you five days to get back to your lender every time there’s a request, your loan is unlikely to close on time.
+Do not delay sending in paperwork, this is the major cause of loans running late.

 DON’T WAIT TO SIGN ANY EMAILED DOCUMENTS